 “A tour of the local trails with a big climb followed by a fast, flowy pump track style descent.”— Josh Matta

 Everyone will enjoy riding the Yellow Trail and Green Trail IMO with the top being reserved for those with great bike handling skills or those who want great handling skills.

 It's a short loop, but it's worth repeating.

 These trails are bi-directional but flow best when ridden clockwise.
-Start your ride from the parking area and head up the switchback visible on the grassy hillside.
+Start your ride from the parking area and head up to the Shaw Outdoor Center and pick a trail from there.
+There is a full trail map on the side of the building if you are interested.
+You can begin your ride by traveling up the service road and getting on one of the trails there, or you can ride up the green/blue trail behind the new health center.
 The trail is well marked and you follow the signs for the Green Trail until you see a sign for the Yellow Trail.
-You'll continue up on mostly easy climbing singletrack though woods and open meadows and past a small podium until you reach the Red Trail intersection.
+You'll continue up on mostly easy climbing singletrack through woods and open meadows and past a small podium until you reach the Red Trail intersection.

 You'll have climbed roughly 450 feet so far and you'll be on top of the easier Yellow Trail and Green Trail.
 If you want to go to the top, make a left and continue up the doubletrack.
 This trail will get very steep in a hurry.
 Most of this climb is over 15 percent grade with sections approaching 25 percent.
 It's brutal but trust me it's worth it.

 The Orange Trail briefly touches the doubletrack where you see a log ride continue to the top from here.
 When you reach the top, you now have a great view of the surrounding countryside from the top of the old ski lift.
 From here your options are the Orange Trail, or more adventurous BC style singletrack to your east.